jonatack/bitcoin-development/logging.md

           ipc: All requests and responses between processes.
 See [doc/multiprocess.md](https://github.com/bitcoin/bitcoin/blob/master/doc/multiprocess.md).

+          leveldb: Messages from the LevelDB databases used for indexes.

           libevent: Messages from the libevent library used for the HTTP server.

           lock: All lock contentions and their duration.